Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 What Is the Minimum Payment on Student Loans?

-The minimum payment on a student loan is the lowest amount of money a borrower can pay each month.
+The minimum payment on student loans is the lowest amount of money a borrower can pay each month.
 The actual student loan minimum payment amount owed each month might be determined by factors including the loan type, interest rate, and the repayment plan.
-Generally, the minimum monthly payment includes both principal (the original amount borrowed), interest, and fees.
+Generally, the minimum monthly payment includes the principal (the original amount borrowed), interest, and fees.

 Why Would You Pay off Your Student Debt Sooner?

-While the interest rate on your student loan may be lower than on your credit cards, it doesn’t necessarily mean your student loans should be put on the back burner.
+As with any debt, a primary motive for paying off student debt early is to more quickly remove debt that’s racking up interest.
 Prioritizing debt repayment could help lower your debt to income ratio and could help you reduce the amount of money you owe in interest over the life of the loan.
 Here are a few reasons you may want to pay off your student loans sooner rather than later.

 When borrowing a mortgage or a car loan, the lender will usually consider the applicant’s debt-to-income ratio.
 And the lower it is, the better it looks from a financial perspective.
 Do you need a new car?
 Want to buy a house?
 Start a family?
 The sooner you get your student loan debt paid off, the more money you will likely have to put toward those dreams being realized.